hraberg/deuce/README.md

 ### What is there to see?

 [Marginalia](http://ghettojedi.org/deuce/) | [Skip to below updates](#preparing-emacs) | [Contributors](https://github.com/hraberg/deuce#contributors) | [Dependencies](https://github.com/hraberg/deuce#dependencies)

+**2013-11-28 At work**

+I'm currently working on another Clojure project (paid, "real" work), which will last into next year, hence the inactivity here.
+The good news is that it should support time for open source hacking afterwards.

 **2013-07-08 Deuce will be back**